 Exhibition: 22 June -28 July 2019

-Sun Windows Moon Tendrils; a man on a roof, spider webs in the attic, a blue house, orchids vandalizing a couch, plastic garbage garlands, floating bricks, liquid windows, plant self-portraits, a hole in the floor, wet hands, a gang of bats and fish, dried flowers, a movie in the basement, two young gardens, squatting plants, hungry bees, an ecology of intermingling images and spaces.
+Sun Windows Moon Tendrils; a man on a roof, spider webs in the attic, orchids vandalizing a couch, plastic garbage tendrils, floating bricks, a blue house, liquid windows, plant self-portraits, a hole in the floor, wet hands, a gang of bats and fish, free weed, a movie in the basement, two young gardens, squatting plants, hungry bees, an ecology of intermingling images and spaces.

-In the chapel Leo has constructed a cinema, called Blue House, that is inspired by the typical greenhouse design and the immersive paintings of Giotto in the Scrovegni Chapel in Padua, Italy.
-The walls of the blue house are made out of paper cyanotypes (blue print photographs) that are self-portraits made by orchids.
-In these selfies orchids are often posing with human objects and garbage found around the home and studio.
-Their images make fun of our addiction to consumption and our reliance on tools and show that the plants themselves are obviously aware of the idea of images and how they are made.
+In the exhibition space at Hotel Maria Kapel, a former chapel, Leo has built a cinema called Blue House that is inspired by the typical greenhouse design and the immersive paintings of Giotto in the Scrovegni Chapel in Padua, Italy.
+The skin of the blue house is made from almost a hundred paper cyanotypes; each one depicting a self-portrait made by an orchid.
+In these selfies the orchids are often posing with other plants, sea creatures, celestial symbols, and human objects and garbage found around the home and studio.
+Their images make fun of our addiction to consumption and our reliance on tools while revealing that the plants themselves are obviously aware of the idea of images and how they are constructed.

-Inside the blue house is Leo’s film The Orchids/Had the Look of Flowers That Are Looked At which is a stop-animation movie that shows a group of orchids moving around his studio vandalizing things, making selfies, having a funeral etc. These activities could be seen as acts of communal play while at the same time as acts of resistance and protest to the plant’s domesticated way of life.
+Inside the blue house is Leo’s film The Orchids/Had the Look of Flowers That Are Looked At; a stop-animation movie that shows a group of orchids moving around his studio vandalizing things, making selfies, having a funeral etc. The activities of these plants could be seen as acts of communal play while at the same time as acts of resistance and protest towards the domestication that has been imposed upon them.

-After a brick has been pulled up to the roof, the man drags it with the garbage garland through the dusty attic.
-He eventually lowers the brick down into the chapel and places it inside a water-filled container (which Leo calls ‘liquid windows’) that are based on the measurements of the panes of glass in the chapel windows.
-After being immersed in water for a few days, these bricks transform into a temporary form of currency; a currency that viewers of the exhibition can use to trade for dried flowers that occasionally rise up from a hole in the floor (flowers that Leo grew last year on a roof in Amsterdam).
+After a brick has been pulled up to the roof, the man drags it with the garbage tendril through the dusty attic.
+He eventually lowers the brick down into the chapel and places it inside a water-filled container, which Leo calls ‘liquid windows’, that are based on the measurements of the panes of glass in the chapel windows.
+After being immersed in water for a few days, these bricks transform into a temporary currency; a currency that viewers of the exhibition can use to trade for dried cannabis flowers that occasionally rise up from a hole in the floor; flowers that Leo grew last year on a roof in Amsterdam.

 By removing the bricks out of the liquid windows and carrying the bricks over to the hole in the floor visitors have the opportunity to engage with the sculptures themselves, to become interconnected with the exhibition’s ecosystem, and to help in the process of making more space in the city for squatting plants and their pollinating visitors.